newjersey/innovation.nj.gov/content/_playbooks/08-producing-campaign.md

 Depending on your timeline and budget, you might produce your creative assets using “stock art” (licensed photography, illustrations, music, animations, etc.) or you might produce your assets from scratch at a “shoot” where you secure original video footage and photography stills.

-At the Office of Innovation, our campaigns often take a video first approach that features real residents.
+At the Office of Innovation, our campaigns often take a video-first approach that features real residents.
 Using video production as our starting point, we layer on still photography and use the shoot to secure enough assets to produce all creative deliverables required by the campaign.
 The assets secured at the shoot create a “treasure chest” that can be drawn from to produce new assets whenever the need arises.
 The assets can even be used for other program communication initiatives.

 <div class="usa-alert usa-alert--warning margin-top-5">
     <div class="usa-alert__body">